rmsk2/pgz2flash/README.md

     	Description shown in lsf
   -name string
-    	Name of program in flash and shown by lsf -onboard
+    	Name of program in flash and shown by lsf -onboard int
-    	Create separate 8K blocks for use with FoenixMgr -out string
+    	Optional: Create 8K blocks for FoenixMgr.
+Use param as number of start block. (default -1) -out string
     	Output file name
   -pgz string